rust-random/getrandom/README.md

 }
 ```

-This function ideally should be defined in the root crate of your project,
+This function should, ideally, be defined in the root crate of your project,
 e.g. in your `main.rs`.
 This function MUST be defined only once for your
 project, i.e. upstream library crates SHOULD NOT define it outside of
 tests and benchmarks.
 Improper configuration of this backend may result
 in linking errors.

-The function accepts pointer to buffer which should be filled with random
+The function accepts a pointer to a buffer that should be filled with random
-data and length in bytes.
+data and its length in bytes.
 Note that the buffer MAY be uninitialized.
-On success the function should return 0 and fully fill the input buffer,
+On success, the function should return `Ok(())` and fully fill the input buffer;
-every other return result will be interpreted as an error code.
+otherwise, it should return an error value.

 If you are confident that `getrandom` is not used in your project, but
 it gets pulled nevertheless by one of your dependencies, then you can
-use the following custom backend which always returns "unsupported" error:
+use the following custom backend, which always returns the "unsupported" error:
 ```rust
 use getrandom::Error;